builify/tt-stylesheet/README.md

 - **add**

     The following example will add `#cont`, `h1` and `h2` selector styles to initialized stylesheet element.
-    TTStylesheet will automatically take care of prefixing so when using `userSelect` or `backfaceVisibility`, do not add prefixes as the it will be taken care of.
+    TTStylesheet will automatically take care of prefixing therefore when using `userSelect`, `backfaceVisibility` or any other property that requires prefixes for cross-browser support, do not add prefixes as the it will be taken care of.

     ```javascript
     customStylesheet.add({